 Why is My Tortoise Shedding Skin?

 Tortoises can’t lose all their skin at once because their hard shell makes it impossible, so skin shedding happens in stages.
+If you observe the following, the tortoise is shedding:

 Skin Appears Duller